aayushk9/TaxCrafter/README.md

 - Start the application: node app.js
 - Access the application via browser at http://localhost:3000

+# Database SetUp

+- Set up a MongoDB instance.
+(MongoDB Atlas)
+- Connect the application to the MongoDB database.

 # Configuration

 - Configure environment variables for MongoDB connection.